There are numerous federal and state laws and standards that govern the use, security, and protection of personal information.

 - Indiana’s Persons Holding a Customer’s Personal Information law requires the safe disposal or destruction of some personal data held by the University.

-If you have questions regarding the state data protection and security laws, please contact Jennifer Adams.Report a Security Breach
+If you have questions regarding the state data protection and security laws, please contact our office.Report a Security Breach